rancher-sandbox/hypper/docs/user/tutorials/quickstart.md

 ```

 This time, the chart got installed with a default name `our-app-name`, and into
 a default namespace  `hypper`.
-We passed the flag `--create-namespace` to tell
+Hypper to creates the namespace if it doesn't
-Hypper to create the namespace if it doesn't exist.
-It also installed its
+exist (you can pass `--no-create-namespace` if you don't want that).
+It also
-defined shared and optional shared dependencies.
+installed its defined shared and optional shared dependencies.

 ## Learn about releases